vesoft-inc/nebula-importer/README.md

 * `+` means inserting
 * `-` means deleting

-The same with vertex, you
-You can specify label in edge CSV file header the same way with vertex.
+You can also specify label in edge CSV file header the same way with vertex.

 ## Use This Importer Tool by Source Code or Docker